 - Onions can be used raw for quickness and ease, or sauteed for more depth of flavor (which I highly recommend).

-Texture and flavor wise, these smoky burgers are tender with a nice mouth feel.
+Texture and flavor wise, these smoky black bean burgers are tender with a nice mouth feel.
 The spices include smoked paprika, along with a hint of oregano and/or cumin.
 And the sweet, tangy glaze adds the final touch and punch of flavor!

 - Minimal ingredients

 - Perfectly grillable

 - And of course, delicious!